Sathima Bea Benjamin: Later career

 In 2000, Danish second-hand book dealer and fan of South African jazz Lars Rasmussen published a collection of essays and a discography of Benjamin's music in Sathima Bea Benjamin: Embracing Jazz (Copenhagen, 2000).
 It contains two compact discs of Benjamin's music: Cape Town Love and an Embracing Jazz compilation with photographs.

 In October 2004, South African president Thabo Mbeki gave her the Order of Ikhamanga Silver Award for "excellent contribution as a jazz artist" and for her contribution "to the struggle against apartheid."
 In March 2005, the art group Pen and Brush, Inc. presented her with a Certificate of Achievement for her work as a performer, musician, composer, and "activist in the struggle for human rights in South Africa".
 Benjamin was profiled in the March 2006 issue of JazzTimes.

 Her album SongSpirit was released on 17 October 2006 in celebration of her 70th birthday.
 A compilation record, it includes tracks from her earlier albums, plus a previously unreleased duet with Abdullah Ibrahim from 1973.

 In 2007, Benjamin began reissuing her back catalogue for download.
 Cape Town Love, released 19 June, began the process, while A Morning in Paris was reissued in October 2007 to mark her 71st birthday.
 It was released for download on 16 October, and reissued on CD on 22 January 2008.

 In December 2008, she performed at the Apollo Theater at the closing of the concert Bricktop at the Apollo, hosted by film director Jordan Walker-Pearlman.
 She sang "Someone to Watch Over Me".

 In 2010, she was the subject of the documentary Sathima's Windsong, directed by author and professor Daniel Yon.

 In 2011, Duke University Press published Musical Echoes: South African Women Thinking in Jazz, which was written by Benjamin and Carol Muller, a South African ethnomusicologist, over the course of twenty years.

-She returned to Cape Town in 2011, where she continued to work as a vocalist.
+Benjamin returned to Cape Town in 2011, where she continued to work as a vocalist.
 She died on 20 August 2013 at the age of 76.

+Scholarship about Sathima Bea Benjamin

+Ethnomusicologists and others have studied her life and her music.
+The most prolific of these researchers has been Carol A. Muller.